huzaifa-khambaty/resume_builder_back/document/SubscriptionMechanism.md

 - Denormalized `Candidate` columns updated for convenience (not authoritative): `payment_gateway`, `subscription_id`, `qty`, `unit_price`, `expiry_date`.

-## Braintree Plans and Billing Frequency
+## Stripe Prices and Billing Frequency

-- We map `duration_days` to Braintree `billingFrequency` (months):
+- We map `duration_days` to Stripe recurring intervals:
-  - 30 → 1, 60 → 2, 90 → 3, 180 → 6, 365 → 12 (fallback: round(days/30) and minimum 1)
+  - 30 → monthly (1 month), 60 → monthly (2 months), 90 → monthly (3 months), 180 → monthly (6 months), 365 → yearly (1 year)
+  - Fallback: round(days/30) months with minimum 1 month
-- When an admin creates a plan, we attempt to create a Braintree plan via API with the same `plan_id` and the appropriate `billingFrequency`.
+- When an admin creates a plan, we automatically create a Stripe Price via API with:
-- If programmatic plan creation is not available in your Braintree account, you must manually create plans in the Control Panel with IDs matching our `plan_id`.
-We log and continue if plan creation fails, but auto-renew requires the plan to exist in Braintree.
+  - `unit_amount`: `price_per_country * 100` (cents)
+  - `recurring.interval` and `recurring.interval_count` based on duration mapping
+  - `product_data.name`: plan name
+- The Stripe Price ID is stored in `subscription_plans.stripe_price_id` to prevent duplicate price creation.
+- If Stripe price creation fails during plan creation, we log a warning and continue.
+The price will be created during the first subscription checkout as a fallback.

 ## Pricing and Proration Logic